giorgiberia/giorgiberia.github.io/_posts/2024-03-03-decorators.md

 if the parameter is not present in the request, but it is required, we return a response with an error message.

-after that, we loop over all the parameters in the request and add them to the parsed_params even if they are not present in expected_params. this way we do not loose any data that was sent to the endpoint.
+after that, we loop over all the parameters in the request and add them to the parsed_params even if they are not present in expected_params. this way, we do not lose any data that was sent to the endpoint.

 finally, we pass the parsed_params to the original view function.